 How this Fast Diet Lifestyle works: Eat these meals tomorrow.
 On Monday, eat the meals that will be posted on Sunday.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.

-1 ½ two-oz eggs HINT: If you are serving one person, crack three 2-oz eggs into a small bowl or glass measuring cup.
-Whip up those eggs, pour half of their volume into a jar with a lid, and put it in the ‘fridge for next week.
-1/3 oz feta cheese, reduced fat 1 Tbsp tomato puree large pinch of cinnamon + of oregano 1 Tbsp pomegranate seeds -OR- 1.25 oz applesauce, unsweetened Blackish coffee or tea or lemon with hot water 5-6 oz fruit smoothie or natural apple cider
+1-½ two-oz eggs HINT: If you are serving one person, crack three 2-oz eggs into a small bowl or glass measuring cup.
+Whip up those eggs and pour half of their volume into a jar with a lid and put it in the ‘fridge for next week. ¼ oz salami sausage ¼ oz mozzerella 2 Tbsp chopped wild greens [ex: dandelion] or arugula blackish coffee or blackish tea or lemon in hot water 5-6 oz green smoothie or fruit smoothie or unpasturized apple cider

 Breakfast, single portion